-All legal matters incident to the authorization and issuance of the Bonds are subject to the approval of the Attorney General of the Commonwealth of Pennsylvania, The Honorable Tom Corbett, and of Stevens & Lee, a professional corporation, Bond Counsel.
-A copy of the opinion of Bond Counsel for each series of Bonds will accompany the Bonds delivered to DTC.
+All legal matters incident to the authorization and issuance of the Bonds are subject to the approval of the Attorney General of the Commonwealth of Pennsylvania, The Honorable Tom Corbett, and of Fox Rothschild LLP, Bond Counsel.
+A copy of the opinion of Bond Counsel for the Bonds will accompany the Bonds delivered to DTC.
 Copies of the opinion of the Attorney General, together with additional copies of the opinions of Bond Counsel, will be available at the time of delivery of the Bonds.
 Proposed forms of these opinions are included as Appendices F and G respectively.